What Is Active Directory (AD)?

 - Utilize groups for access management

-- Enable auditing for tracking changes
+- Enable auditing to track changes

 - Document all changes